IvanRychkov/toads/README.md

 # Toads 🐸 - "TO Assist in Data Science"
-Classes and functions written to help with Data Science workflow in different ways.
+Classes and functions written to facilitate your Data Science workflow in different ways.